mdalai/self-driving-car-traffic-sign-classifier/writeup_template.md

 * The common issue is overfitting.
 Lowest dropout I can try is 0.6.
 I tried 0.5, the model does not like it.
 It basically stopped learning.
 * This [Google Doc](https://docs.google.com/document/d/1r1ZT1nIan5SOhfctdkrXNfES7yOc3hqESByBbwizVCo/edit#) has more detailed training process.
 Feel free to check it out.

-** After trying so many times, I was frustrated.
+**After trying so many times, I was frustrated.
 I have to change the training strategy.
 I decided to work on dataset preprocessing.**
 * Convert image dataset to gray scale.
 This step is **GAME CHANGER**.
 * Validation accuracy get to 94% just in 10 steps tranings.
 * 20 EPOCHS:

 ![train5](/assets/gray_training1.PNG)  ![train6](/assets/gray_training2.PNG)

+**General tactics for training the Deep Neural Networks:**
+* start simple, make sure it is working.
+  * with easy architecure, like LeNet.
+  * small EPOCHS like 5,10.
+  * appropriate learning rate, usually start with 0.001.
+  * small batch_size, 32/64.
+This depends on the comoputer memory.
+Assuming that you start training on the local computer which may have less memory.
+* Make next move based on the results
+  * if having big gap between training accuracy and validation accuracy, it means over-fitting.
+Need to apply DROPOUT.
+Dropout is usually added after Relu activation layer.
+It is not necessary to adapt dropout if the layer has MAX pooling.
+Max pooling function same purpose.
+  * Dropout's keep probability can start with 0.9.
+You can lower it based on the result.
+The suggested lowest value is 0.6.
+  * If training accuracy is low, means the model is having hard time learning.
+Need to add more layers to make it deeper OR add more neurens to make it more wider OR BOTH.
+  * If tried many architecure and still struggling to improve, you may need to consider further preprocessing dataset.

 ### Test a Model on New Images